 Iveco Daily van review

 The Iveco Daily remains one of the only vans on the market to use seperate chassis and body construction – rivals like the Mercedes Sprinter use unibody construction and so are typically only rated to carry much lighter payloads.
-The Daily can manage anything from 3.3 to 7 tonnes, depending on specification and bodystyle; by contrast, the Sprinter is rated from 3.5 to 5.5 tonnes.
+The Daily can manage anything from 3.3 to 7 tonnes, depending on specification and body style; by contrast, the Sprinter is rated from 3.5 to 5.5 tonnes.

-The new Daily is powered by a choice of large four-cylinder diesel engines.
+The Daily is powered by a choice of large four-cylinder diesel engines.
 A 2.3-litre option with 116, 136 or 156hp is offered in light duty versions, with heavy-duty models limited to the latter two power outputs; all are available with a choice of eight-speed automatic or six-speed manual gearboxes.
 A 3.0-litre diesel in 160, 180 or 210hp format is also offered with varying gearbox availability.
 This engine is even available modified to run on compressed natural gas (CNG) – with 136hp and 350Nm of torque – in the Daily Natural Power model.

 A range of headline-grabbing driver assistance systems was added as part of the Daily’s 2019 refresh.
 These include Iveco’s Advanced Emergency Braking and City Brake PRO, adaptive cruise control with queue assist, active lane-keep assist and crosswind assist.
 An electric parking brake is another new feature, as are (optional) LED headlights, hill descent control, City Mode steering and Traction Plus – a system that helps find grip on loose surfaces.

 One of the biggest mechanical changes to the latest Daily over its predecessor is its electric power steering – added to improve fuel economy and to allow for the adoption of modern active driver assistance systems.
-The new steering dominates the driving experience and will be what most owners moving from older models will notice first; it feels lighter, a little faster and – thanks to the all-new smaller steering wheel – makes the Daily feel much more car-like than before.
+The new steering dominates the driving experience and will be what most owners moving from older models will notice first; it feels lighter, a little faster and – thanks to a smaller steering wheel – makes the Daily feel much more car-like than before.

-Traditional Iveco sticking points still apply – the revised interior certainly looks better than before and seems hard-wearing enough, but the build quality is still not on par with the likes of Mercedes.
+Traditional Iveco sticking points still apply.
+The revised interior certainly looks better than before and seems hard-wearing enough, but the build quality is still not on par with the likes of Mercedes.
 And while the new electric power steering will be a welcome addition for those working in urban areas, it feels a little vague at higher motorway speeds.
 The new Daily is not as car-like to drive as the Ford Transit or Mercedes Sprinter but improved adjustment to the driving position is a welcome addition and the Daily is still a comfortable all-day proposition (especially with the optional suspended driver’s seat), but rivals still lead the way for overall driving experience.

 MPG, CO2 and Running Costs